gemc/clas12Tags_old/README.md

 		- given vx, vy of the first particle:
 		- component = 1=vx 2=vy
 		- ped = (vx - p0) / p1, where p0, p1 from  /calibration/raster/adc_to_position
-	- Added raster option:
+	- Added raster option RASTER_VERTEX:
-	  RASTER_VERTEX: Generate the x, y generated partice vertexes randomly in an ellipse defined by the x, y radii, around their values.
+	  Randomizes the x, y generated partice vertexes in an ellipse defined by the x, y radii, around their values.
           If the third argument "reset" is given, the vertexes are centered at zero

            - example 1: -RASTER_VERTEX="2*cm, 3*cm"
            - example 2: -RASTER_VERTEX="2*cm, 3*cm, reset"